EnrikeGonzaloLegarra/egghead-downloader/README.md

 If you have a pro account with egghead.io you can download a HD video series for later viewing.

-Update `.env` with your email and password and run the script with the url of a video series e.g.
+Copy `.env-example` to `.env` and update it with your email and password and run the script with the url of a video series e.g.

 ```bash
 npm install